 It is the perfect union of masterful skill and incredible vineyards which has built Domaine Roulot’s cult following among wine connoisseurs worldwide.
 The 15 hectares of Domaine Roulot are mostly planted with Chardonnay and are located within the famed village of Meursault.
 When most of Meursault’s producers were making rich and dense whites, vigneron Jean Marc Roulot broke the mould by making pristine white Burgundies.
 His great flair, passion and dedication have set a new benchmark in the village.

 The Roulot family has been in the village since 1798.
 It was Guy Roulot (1929-1982) and his wife Geneviève who had the vision to make the Domaine what it is today.
 Now, their children Michèle and Jean-Marc run this six-generation-old Domaine.

-Historically, the beautiful wines of Meursault were notable to many around the world but the village appellation wines were mostly blends from several vineyards across town.
+Historically, the beautiful wines of Meursault were notable to many around the world but the village appellation wines were mostly blends of several vineyards across town.
 It was the premier crus that carried the name of the vineyard on the label.
 But Burgundy is a wine region capable of showcasing enormous diversity in its soil – even metre to metre – and it was important to Guy to begin celebrating this in all his wines.
 He became a local trailblazer by making his Meursault village wines single origin.
 Those names are now familiar to the wine world: Tillets, Luchets, Tesson, Meix-Chavaux.
-This was quite a revolution, and advanced the idea of the climats* as we know it today.
+This was quite revolutionary, and advanced the idea of the climats* as we know it today.